One Woman’s Fight To Keep Public Lands Public

 Roosevelt reflected “There are no words that can tell the hidden spirit of the wilderness, that can reveal its mystery, its melancholy, and its charm.”

-And the One that created this wilderness challenged us: “ask the beasts, and they will teach you; the birds of the heavens, and they will tell you and the fish of the sea will declare to you.
+Long before those words were spoken, the One that created this wilderness challenged us: “Ask the beasts, and they will teach you; the birds of the heavens, and they will tell you and the fish of the sea will declare to you.
 Who among all these does not know that the hand of the Lord has done this.
 In His hand is the life of every living thing.
 (Job 12:7)

 This land was HIS land.